Quasithermal GeV neutrinos from neutron-loaded magnetized outflows in core-collapse supernovae: spectra and light curves: Neutrino production and detection prospects

-Throughout the first $\approx 5\,{\rm s}$, the injected neutrons are not sufficiently energetic to produce pions, having a neutron kinetic energy below the threshold of $\approx 0.38\,{\rm GeV}$.
-It takes longer to begin neutrino production for weaker $B_{\rm dip}$ and longer $P_i$, because these parameters slow the growth of $\Gamma_n$, as shown in Fig.~\ref{REvolution}.
+Each neutrino spectrum has an energy cutoff that reflects the maximum neutrino energy limited by the parent neutron's Lorentz factor at decoupling.
+It takes longer to begin neutrino production for weaker $B_{\rm dip}$ and longer $P_i$, because these parameters slow down the growth of $\Gamma_n$, as shown in Fig.~\ref{REvolution}.